sketch-hq/SketchAPI/docs/pages/plugins-notarize-plugins.md

    ```

 3. Replace `TEAM` with the name of your team on App Store Connect.
-4. Replace `AC_USERNAME` with your App Store Connect username, usually an email address.
+4. Replace `AC_USERNAME` with your App Store Connect username or email address.
 5. Replace `AC_PASSWORD` with your password, using one of the methods described on the [Password Storage appendix](#appendix-password-storage)

 > **Quick tip:** To use your own notarization mechanism and integrate with `skpm`,